mrRosset/E32Explorer/README.md

 - [ ] With J-format header
 - [ ] With V-format header

+E32Image:
-- [ ] With standard PE import format
+- [x] With standard PE import format
 - [ ] With new PE import format (less redundancy)
 - [ ] With elf import format